 Planning to visit Victoria’s capital?
 Make sure to check out these 8 day trips from Melbourne during your stay!

-From the incredible culinary delights of the Yarra Valley to the adorable penguins of Phillip Island and the spectacular views in The Grampians, there are some seriously awesome day trips to be done from Melbourne.
+From the incredible culinary delights of the Yarra Valley to the adorable penguins of Phillip Island and iconic sights like Loch Ard Gorge on the Great Ocean Road, there are some seriously awesome day trips to be done from Melbourne.

 Yes, there are plenty of amazing things to do in Melbourne when it comes to culture, food, arts & so much more.